Call 112 for emergency assistance, or:

 Debris from missiles and drones fired by Russia at targets in neighbouring Ukraine has landed in Moldova on a number of occasions.

-Large political protests have occurred in Chisinau and other places in Moldova.
+Large political protests have occurred in Chisinau and other places.
 Public protests and events that draw large groups of people can turn violent.
 Local street disturbances can start with little warning.
 Protests can attract a heavy police presence.
-You should monitor the media for information on political developments that might affect protest activity in Moldova.
+You should monitor the media for information on political developments that might affect protest activity.

 To stay safe: